0nix/ggj21/twine/ending2.md

 Day 11?

 It all kinda blurs together.
 It's only when you sleep when you remember people, colors, shapes, the outside.
 That beautiful world beyond the door.

+Wait, beautiful?

+Is that really what you called it back then?

+That doesn't sound right.

 One more marking on the wall.
 But it's pointless to still continue to count.